Learn and study general biblical subjects with a Bible quiz.

 -

-Who did God send to Nineveh in a large fish?
+Who did God transport to Nineveh in a large fish?

 God had a job for Jonah to do at Nineveh, but he tried to escape to Tarshish.